getreu/tp-note/doc/source/tp-note--manpage.md

 This will change the file extension from '`.md`' to '`.rst`.
 The resulting filename becomes "`20200307-'1.
 The Beginning--Note.rst`".

+Important: '`extension`' must be one of the registered file extensions listed in the '`note_file_extensions`' variable in Tp-Note's configuration file.
+If needed you can add more extensions there.

 Note: When a '`tag`' variable is defined in the note's YAML header, you should not adjust the sort-tag string in its file name manually by renaming the file, as your change will be overwritten next time you open the note with _Tp-Note_.